revolsys/ca.bc.gov.open.cpf/README.txt

 1. Database Installation
 ------------------------

-N/A
+Database:
+          DBCDLV - Delivery
+          DBCTST - Test
+          DBCPRD - Production

+Script Files:

+sqlplus CPF@DBCDLV @scripts\update\cpf\main.sql

 2. Configuration Files
 ----------------------

+NOTE: This release adds the following configuration property

+cpfSiteminderLogoutSuccess.logoutUrl

 CPF requires a configuration file on each server.

 Property                             Description
 -------------------------------      ------------------------------------------
-cpfConfig.baseUrl                    The HTTP URL to the server cpf is deployed to cpfConfig.secureBaseUrl              The HTTPS URL to the server cpf is deployed to cpfSiteminderLogoutSuccess.logoutUrl The URL to the siteminder logoff page:
+ca.bc.gov.cpf.app.baseUrl            The HTTP URL to the server cpf is deployed to ca.bc.gov.cpf.app.secureBaseUrl      The HTTPS URL to the server cpf is deployed to ca.bc.gov.cpf.internal.webServiceUrl The HTTP URL to the internal web service for cpf cpfSiteminderLogoutSuccess.logoutUrl The URL to the siteminder logoff page:
                                      https://logontest.gov.bc.ca/clp-cgi/logoff.cgi
                                      https://logon.gov.bc.ca/clp-cgi/logoff.cgi
-cpfDataSource.url                    The JDBC URL to the cpf database cpfDataSource.password               The password for the PROXY_CPF_WEB user account
+ca.bc.gov.cpf.db.url                 The JDBC URL to the cpf database ca.bc.gov.cpf.db.password            The password for the PROXY_CPF_WEB user account ca.bc.gov.cpf.db.maxConnections      The maximum number of database connections batchJobService.maxWorkerWaitTime    The maximum time the worker will wait in a HTTP
-                                     execute requests.
-batchJobService.fromEmail            The email address any emails will be sent from mailSender.host                      The mail server to send emails via ca.bc.gov.cpf.repositoryServer       The maven repository to download plugins from ca.bc.gov.cpf.repositoryDirectory    The cache directory to store maven artifacts cpfWorker.webServiceUrl              The HTTP URL to the internal web service for cpf cpfWorker.password                   The password for the internal web service user cpfWorker.maximumPoolSize            The maximum number of threads on the worker to
+                                     request for group to process before trying a new HTTP request.
+This limits the number of polling requests to the server. cpfWorker.password                   The password for the internal web service user cpfWorker.maximumPoolSize            The maximum number of threads on the worker to execute requests. batchJobService.fromEmail            The email address any emails will be sent from mailSender.host                      The mail server to send emails via ca.bc.gov.cpf.repositoryServer       The maven repository to download plugins from ca.bc.gov.cpf.repositoryDirectory    The cache directory to store maven artifacts

 Create the directory and configuration file.